-Cradle cap is nothing to panic about, but it isn’t pleasant and as parents we just want it to go away.
+Cradle cap in babies is nothing to panic about, but it isn’t pleasant and as parents we just want it to go away.

 It looked awful, although it rarely seemed to bother her apart from when she scratched it in the night.